The progestogen-only pill (the mini-pill) is taken every single day without any breaks.

 You can get contraception free in the UK, from a GP, or sexual health clinics.
 Find out more about where to get the mini pill here

 How effective is the POP?

-If the pill is taken at the right time without missing any, no episodes of vomiting or diarrhoea, no other medications that could make the pill less effective, it is more than 99% effective – meaning that out of 100 women taking the pill, less than 1 will have an unintended pregnancy per year.
-However, allowing for the ups and downs of life – the average user can expect it to be around 92% effective – meaning that out of 100 women taking the pill around 8 will have an unintended pregnancy per year.
+If the pill is taken at the right time without missing any, no episodes of vomiting or diarrhoea, no other medications that could make the pill less effective, it is more than 99% effective – meaning that out of 100 people taking the pill, less than 1 will have an unintended pregnancy per year.
+However, allowing for the ups and downs of life – the average user can expect it to be around 92% effective – meaning that out of 100 people taking the pill around 8 will have an unintended pregnancy per year.

 How does it work?

 Some progestogen only pills temporarily stop your ovaries from releasing an egg each month, so periods may be less frequent, or stop temporarily.
-The main way the mini-pill works is by thickening the mucus from your cervix, (neck of the womb) and makes the lining of the womb thinner so that it is much less likely a fertilised egg will settle and grow.
+The main way the mini-pill works is by thickening the mucus from the cervix, (neck of the womb) and making the lining of the womb thinner so that it is much less likely a fertilised egg will settle and grow.
 To find out more about how the body works, click here